 In addition, sturgeon and salmonids attracted by high flows into the Bypass become concentrated behind the Fremont Weir, where they are subject to heavy illegal fishing pressure.
 Passage blockage of green sturgeon at Fremont Weir could have population-level consequences (Thomas et al. 2013).
+Adult salmon may access the CBD via this migratory route, which is a migratory dead end with not return to the Sacramento River.
+The state and federal governments have been working with local landowners to eliminate access to the CBD.
+For example, the Wallace Weir Fish Rescue Project was completed in 2018.
+This project updated a flow control structure in the Knights Landing Ridge Cut by adding a fish collection and rescue facility where migratory strays may be captured and returned to the Sacrament River to resume their migration to their spawning grounds.

+DWR and Reclamation have been working on the Yolo Bypass Habitat Restoration (YBHR) program, which is developing and implementing six restoration actions in the Yolo Bypass including removal of several fish passage barriers.
+Some of these actions are complete, or nearly complete, including the Fremont Weir Adult Fish Passage Modification Project.

 Stranding of juvenile salmonids and sturgeon has been reported in the Yolo Bypass in scoured areas behind the weir and in other areas as floodwaters recede (National Marine Fisheries Service 2009; Sommer et al. 2005).
 However, Sommer et al. (2005) found most juvenile salmon migrated off the floodplain as it drained.

-DWR and Reclamation have been working on the Yolo Bypass Habitat Restoration (YBHR) program, which is developing and implementing six restoration actions in the Yolo Bypass, including removal of several fish passage barriers.
-Some of these actions are complete, or nearly complete, including the Wallace Weir Fish Rescue Facility Project and the Fremont Weir Adult Fish Passage Modification Project.

-Stranding of juvenile salmonids and sturgeon has been reported in the Yolo Bypass in scoured areas behind the weir and in other areas as floodwaters recede (National Marine Fisheries Service 2009; Sommer et al. 2005).
-However, Sommer et al. (2005) found most juvenile salmon migrated off the floodplain as it drained.

 The Yolo Bypass Salmonid Habitat Restoration and Fish Passage Project has been developed to significantly improve fish passage and increase floodplain fisheries rearing habitat in the Yolo Bypass and the lower Sacramento River basin by constructing a notch with operable gates on Fremont Weir (Bureau of Reclamation and California Department of Water Resources 2019).
 The goal of the project is to increase the number of out-migrating juvenile winter-run Chinook salmon that enter the Yolo Bypass.
-Downstream out-migration is triggered by the first winter flows.
+Downstream out-migration is triggered by the first increased flow events.
 Once constructed, the gates would open each wet season as early as November 1, based on hydrologic conditions.
 All gates would be opened when the river stage reaches 15 feet, which is one foot above the lowest gate invert.
 At this stage, about 130 cfs would enter the gated notch.
 If the river continues to rise, the gates would stay open until the flow through the gates reaches 6,000 cfs (river stage about 28 feet).
 At this point, the two smaller gates would be programmed to start closing to maintain flows of 6,000 cfs.
 Once Fremont Weir begins to overtop, the smaller gates would remain in their last position prior to the weir overtopping (generally both would be closed at this point).
 After the overtopping event is over, the smaller gates would open and close as needed to keep the flow through the gate as close as possible to 6,000 cfs.
 All gates would close when the river stage falls below 14 feet.
 Gate operations to increase inundation could continue through March 15 of each year, based on hydrologic conditions.
 The gates may remain partially open after March 15 to provide adult fish passage.

 Construction of the Yolo Bypass Salmonid Habitat Restoration and Fish Passage Project is scheduled to be completed in 2022.
-Nevertheless, it is considered part of the environmental setting for purposes of modeling potential project impacts (see modeling analysis below).
+Nevertheless, it is considered part of the environmental setting for purposes of modeling potential Project impacts.
+The project includes supplemental fish passage, which is on the west side of the Fremont Weir, and this will function as a drain to empty out the water and fish that remain in the energy dissipation basin after an overtopping event.